Young People's Zone

 10. When is the final awards ceremony and can I come along?

-There will be an awards ceremony on 10 April, 2017 at the Foundling Museum, 40 Brunswick Square, WC1N 4AZ.
-The top 18 shortlisted candidates will all receive invitations for themselves and a guest – so please keep the date free if you can – we would really love to have you there.
+There will be an awards ceremony on the 9 April 2018 in central London.
+The top 24 shortlisted candidates will all receive invitations for themselves and two guests – so please keep the date free if you can – we would really love to have you there.

 11. What will you do with my personal information?